Government response and recovery plan for FMD

 If the initial investigating vet can't rule out FMD, a highly trained MPI vet (an incursion investigator) will go to the property, as soon as possible, to provide a second opinion.

 Locating livestock during an outbreak is critical to containing and eradicating FMD.
-It's also critical we can trace livestock movements that happen before FMD is discovered, to show where the disease might have spread to.
-New Zealand has 2 databases that help us to locate and track livestock.
+It's also critical we can trace livestock movements that have happened before FMD is discovered, to show where the disease might have spread.

 Who to contact